genkuqq/Second-Hand-BookStore/readme.md

 - [ ] Bookshelves
   - [ ] Shelves
   - [ ] Adding to our warehouse
-  - [ ] Storing books
+  - [x] Storing books
   - [ ] Recommendation for book placement
 - [ ] User Registration and Login
 - [ ] Web GUI

 ## Note

 This is for educational purposes only.
-You also not allowed to sell or re-upload this project as your own without my permission. use it at your own risk.
+You also not allowed to sell or re-upload this project as your own without my permission.
+Use it at your own risk.